This article attempts to answer the following questions:

 Figure 5: TM-30 advanced calculation tool spreadsheet.
 Note the spectral power values on the table on the left hand side.

 Conclusion: The two axis colour rendition system with Rf and Rg as the fidelity and gamut index, characterizes the colour rendition much more accurately than the current CIE standard which only specifies Colour Rendering Index (Ra).
-The extensive number of samples represent the colours in the environment much better and the new calculation engine CAM02-UCS with updated formulae and tools are highlights of the new TM-30-15 standard.
+The extensive number of samples represent the colours in the environment much better and the new calculation engine CAM02-UCS with updated formulae and tools are highlights of the new TM-30-15 method.
 Using the Lighting Passport smart spectrometer and the TM-30 advanced calculation tool, the new colour rendition indices can be calculated.

 The Development of the IES method for evaluating colour rendition of light sources, David A, et.al, Optics Express23(12):15888-15906